EnableX/One-to-One-Video-Chat-Sample-Web-Application/README.md

 * Register with EnableX https://portal.enablex.io/trial-sign-up/
 * Create your Application
 * Get your App ID and App Key delivered to your registered email
-* Clone or download this repository `git clone https://github.com/EnableX/One-to-One-Video-Chat-Sample-Web-Application.git`
+* Clone or download this repository `git clone https://github.com/EnableX/One-to-One-Video-Chat-Sample-Web-Application.git --recursive`

 #### 3.1.2 SSL Certificates or Self-Signed Certificates